richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_plusLogAnalytics.md

 ## Sample #1: `AzureDiagnostics`

-1. Navigate to Monitor >> Logs
+1. Navigate to Data Factory >> Monitoring >> Logs

-2. Close the "Welcome to Log Analytics" popup
+2. Close the "Welcome to Log Analytics" or "Queries hub" popups

-3. On the "Select a scope" popout, filter to resource type "Data factories (V2)", check the box next to your data factory, and then click "Apply"
+3. Click the "Simple mode" dropdown and select "KQL mode"

 4. In the new query window, paste the very simple starter query: